Izenda7Series/docs/dev/howto_dep1.rst

    This option is best for development and testing.
 Once your environment is production-ready, we recommend converting to an encrypted connection string.
 This can be accomplished by following the steps below or by entering your connection string on the System DB & License page within the platform.

 If you have an *empty* configuration database, you can follow the steps for “Connecting with an encrypted Connection String” to populate Izenda’s default tables and values.
-#.
-Download a copy of sample *izendadb.config* file.
+1. Download a copy of sample *izendadb.config* file.
 This can be found within our MVC5 Sample Kit but can be used for any Izenda API (see https://github.com/Izenda7Series/Mvc5StarterKit/blob/master/Mvc5StarterKit/izendadb.config).
 Place the izendadb.config into  in the root directory of your API (**IzendaSimpleAuthorization/IzendaAPI/API/**).

-#.
-Modify the *izendadb.config* file with a valid connection string to this new database.
+2. Modify the *izendadb.config* file with a valid connection string to this new database.
   *	SQLEXPRESS;database=IzendaConfigurationDB;User Id=Demo2;Password=demo123;
-  *	If your connection string contains a backslash, you will need to escape it e.g. server=MY-PC\SQLEXPRESS;database=IzendaConfigurationDB;User Id=Demo2;Password=demo123;  server=MY-PC\\SQLEXPRESS;database=IzendaConfigurationDB;User Id=Demo2;Password=demo123;
+  *	If your connection string contains a backslash, you will need to escape it .e.g. server=MY-PC\SQLEXPRESS;database=IzendaConfigurationDB;User Id=Demo2;Password=demo123; ==> server=MY-PC\\SQLEXPRESS;database=IzendaConfigurationDB;User Id=Demo2;Password=demo123;

 Verifying the Connection
 ============================